sennaBruno/sennaBruno/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=zanaliksl&label=Profile%20views&color=0e75b6&style=flat" alt="zanaliksl" /> </p>

 - You can see my work in the pinned section below.
 In it I have a folder with only learning projects (projetos) and some others that cover several Front-end areas.
 Most have a Readme containing more information about it.
-Any doubts, you can ask me any time.
+Any doubts, feel free to ask.

 - 🌱 I’m currently learning **Next.js**